OnToology/OnToology/README.md

     - ~~For a linux server: `nohup .venv/bin/python OnToology/rabbit.py &`~~
 1. ~~(Optional) you can run it with multiple threads `nohup .venv/bin/python OnToology/rabbit.py 3 &`~~
 1. Now, this is run automatically.
 But, make sure that the environment variable `rabbit_processes` is set to a value > 0

+# Development
+For development, you can run the db `sh scripts/run_db.sh`.
+And then locally, you can access that db.
+Or you can install mongo db locally on your machine.

+# To access the command line
+`sh scripts/run_docker.sh`